 Now this may seem like a weird tip for shooting better, but I promise that it’ll help a lot.

 If you’ve ever watched Steph Curry shoot you can understand why.
-His wrist easily gets to a 90 degree angle with his forearm everytime he shoots.
+His wrist easily gets to a 90 degree angle with his forearm everytime he is releasing the ball.

 We have also talked about Stephen Curry in this other blog post "Top 5 Best Dribblers in the NBA in 2021".